wrk-tafel/admin/README.md

 ### Lower prio

 * No validation-date on idcard (will be removed anyway when the checkin is ready)
-* Fix: Errorhandling in DataResolver (no toast shown currently by error-interceptor) - only on local development!

 # Frontend #